akelloai/akello/README.md

 We are currently in private beta.
 To get request access send a message to **vijay@akello.ai**.

-# Run Medication Assisted Treatment (MAT) programs on Akello
+# Run Medication Assisted Treatment (MAT) Programs

 ## Installation and Setup